remaro-network/ROSAR-framework/README.md

 ## Experimental Results

 As a result of our analysis, we obtained a robustness value for each model per instance.
 These robustness values are visualized in the raincloud plot.
+The raincloud plot is a combination of three elements: i. the data itself (scatter plot), the data distribution (violin plot) and general statistics (box plots) of the data.
+The blue triangle in each boxplot shows the mean value, while the blue line indicates the median of the data.

 ![Raincloud plots of the robustness values](raincloud.svg "Robustness boundary analysis")

-The mean and median values of each property/model combination are as follows.
+For clearer comparison, the mean and median values of each property/model combination are as follows:

 | Property | Metric | Original | PGD-SWDD | Patch-SWDD |
 |----------|--------|----------|----------|------------|